 The perfect form flow

-T-Mobile's virtual retail agents had to send out 5 independent form links to new customers who wanted to set up an account with T-Mobile.
-The virtual retail agents wanted to reduce the form links via chat bot so the customer would not be overwhelmed by forms they had to fill out online (mobile or desktop) with the agent.
+T-Mobile's virtual retail agents had to send out six independent form links to new customers who wanted to set up an account with T-Mobile.
+The agents needed to reduce the form links via chatbot to create a better customer experience by omitting the number of forms they would need to fill out.

 - Low- and high-fidelity wireframes